Public and Private Locations¶

 .

-If you have installed the Escape CLI, you can simply start a new private location on your computer by running:
+If you have installed the Escape CLI, you can manage your private locations with the following commands:

 This will start a new private location on your computer and will automatically connect it to your Escape account.
-If the location does not exist, it will be created and you will be able to see it's status in the Escape platform on the Private Locations page.
+If the location does not exist, it will be created, and you will be able to see its status in the Escape platform on the Private Locations page.

 Using Helm¶